kanriapp/kanri/CONTRIBUTING.md

 Kanri is written in TypeScript, Vue, and Rust; and is licensed under the Apache 2.0 license.

 ## A few rules
+By contributing to Kanri, you confirm that the work you are submitting is yours and it will be licensed under the Apache 2.0 license of the project.

 To ensure uniformity in Kanri's repository, every contributor must follow these set of rules:
 * Commits must use the commit convention. (e.g. `feat: add x feature`
 * Have ESLint and Volar installed on your IDE for code formatting.